xod-wow/LiteMount/ABOUT.md

 # For Druids

-Active LiteMount while moving or jumping to activate Travel Form.
+Activate LiteMount while moving or jumping to activate Travel Form.

 Go into the settings and set the unavailable macro to "/cast Travel Form".

 # For Shamans

-Active LiteMount while moving or jumping to activate Ghost Wolf.
+Activate LiteMount while moving or jumping to activate Ghost Wolf.

 Go into the settings and set the unavailable macro to "/cast Ghost Wolf".